Leviathan321/opensbt-core/README.md

 To integrate a simulator we need to implement the [simulate]() method of the [Simulator]() class.
 In this method a scenario instance is passed to the simulator to execute the SUT in the scenario.

 The implementation of *simulate* is simulator specific.
-For CARLA we have implemented an [module](https://git.fortiss.org/fortissimo/ff1_testing/ff1_carla), that needs to be called from the simulate method.
+For CARLA we have implemented a [module](https://git.fortiss.org/fortissimo/ff1_testing/ff1_carla), that needs to be called from the simulate method.

 ### 2. Implementing a fitness function